 Some examples of modern life stressors are:

-- you are in debt and interest rates rise, making an already bad situation worse
+1. you are in debt and interest rates rise, making an already bad situation worse

-- you grow distant from your family and believe your spouse or partner may be cheating on you
+5. you grow distant from your family and believe your spouse or partner may be cheating on you

-- you begin to get feelings of paranoia and believe people are out to get you
+6. you begin to get feelings of paranoia and believe people are out to get you

-- you start having some health issues, e.g. forgetfulness (which is a symptom of stress) and think you may have the onset of dementia
+7. you start having some health issues, e.g. forgetfulness (which is a symptom of stress) and think you may have the onset of dementia

-- you seem to have more arguments than usual and people start avoiding you
+8. you seem to have more arguments than usual and people start avoiding you

 Stress becomes a problem for us when things go awry or when we face problems or think we do!
-The brain begins to experience non-threats as threatening and what can make it appear worse still, is when there is no prospect of an endpoint or outlet for the fight or flight response.
-E.g. you work under a tyrannical boss, long hours, few breaks, impossible deadlines, toxic colleagues or bosses, or just a downright unpleasant or maybe a dangerous environment.
+The brain begins to experience non-threats as threatening and what can make it appear worse still, is when there is no visible or practical prospect of an endpoint!
+For example, you work under a tyrannical boss, long hours, few breaks, impossible deadlines, toxic colleagues or managers, or just a downright unpleasant or maybe a dangerous environment.
 This is the stuff that chronic stress is made of.
-However, there are ways to change the reaction your brain and mind have to these circumstances and that comes under the banner of Stress Management!
+However, there are ways to change the reaction your brain and mind have to these circumstances and this comes under the banner of Stress Management!
 Managing your stress is imperative in reclaiming a normal life and, as you begin to change, the way others respond to you can also change.
 This change has the potential to make people appear less hostile and/or less toxic!
 How?
 Hypnotherapy, that's how!

 #03-17 Suite 7 Sultan Plaza, 100 Jalan Sultan, Singapore 199001